-- Few more appear in UIU Orientation, Soap and Care Products, Superior Consumer Produce, Sudden Career Possibilities, Security for Corporate Profiteers, and Spicy Crust Pizzeria.
+- A few more appear in UIU Orientation; Soap and Care Products, Superior Consumer Produce, Sudden Career Possibilities, Security for Corporate Profiteers, and Spicy Crust Pizzeria.

 - Also, a little fun with this occurs in every SCP page in the form of Special Containment Procedures.

 - Gender Bender: SCP-113 is a piece of red jasper that can do this upon contact with flesh of a gendered organism.
-SCP-040 can do this too, if 'exposed' to the right desire.
+Emphasis on "can".

 - General Ripper: General Bowe, who has attempted to weaponise both the Doves of the Peace and, by implication, the pufferkittens.

 - Generic Doomsday Villain: Averted.
 No matter how powerful it is, this won't be included as an SCP.
 Not even Zalgo.

 - Genius Loci: SCP-599 is looking for new citizens.